We offer a seasonal wilderness program. Our programs balance interactive instruction observation, and play. Drop off your kids, or stay and learn.

 The game of ultimate survival is a way of life for most animals.
 Learn the intricacies of a trophic pyramid and they basic needs for survival.
 Survival depends upon understanding the predator-prey relationship and overcoming limiting factors within the environment.

 Logging has been a vital part of Minnesota and Wisconsin history.
 Go back in time to learn how these men lived and helped to shape the natural landscape.

 What happens to the animals in the winter?
 Discover how different animals survive using unique adaptations that allow them to withstand such conditions as extreme temperatures and scarce food.

-Experience the joy and beauty of winter outdoors while learning a sport that is rich in history, easy, safe, good exercise and fun; Cross Country Skiing.
+Glide across the snow on cross country skis, or traverse atop the snow base on snowshoes.
+Experience the joy and beauty of winter outdoors while learning a sport that is rich in history, easy, safe good exercise and fun.

 Explore the different ways the ecosystems prepare for the upcoming spring.
-Compare and contrast the differences in the various habitats that we have here at Camp St. Croix!
+Compare and contrast the differences in the various habitats emerge from the blanket of winter and what man-made and natural tools we use to promote the overall health of Camp St. Croix's prairie.

 Walk the banks of the St. Croix River while discussing water's role in our ecosystem, study aquatic life, and discover the effects humans have on our water quality and supply.

 In order to provide greater quality of programming, participants will be split according to age into either the 5-8 year old or the 9-15 year old group.
 These two groups will provide greater tailoring to the learning and development stages of these students.